 Since the early days of the Indiana State Police memorial services have been held in May in each ISP districts to perpetuate the memory of those who have died in the line of duty.
 The service is a way of paying tribute to those who died in the line of duty, that their sacrifice was not made in vain, and as a reminder to those of us left behind that we should strive to maintain the level of professional service to the public our departed comrades so unselfishly gave their lives for.

-For a complete listing of Indiana Troopers killed in the line of duty and a summary of their deaths, click here.
+For a complete listing of Indiana Troopers killed in the line of duty and a summary of their deaths, please visit our In Memoriam page.